 They care about Kavanaugh in high school, the most obscene allegations, but we've got a lieutenant governor with real credible allegations of violent rape, violent sexual assault to women.

-And for the you know, walls are immoral, except if Barack Obama's gonna build them.
+And, you know, walls are immoral, except if Barack Obama is going to build them.

 Everything is about bludgeoning this man and destroying him.